-Since 6 July, it is compulsory to wear a face mask on public transport throughout Switzerland.
-In addition, travellers from certain regions are legally mandated go into quarantine.
+It is compulsory to wear a face mask on all public transport throughout Switzerland.
+In addition, travellers entering Switzerland from countries and areas with a high risk of infection must go into quarantine.

 Infoline for people travelling to Switzerland: +41 58 464 44 88 (6am–11pm)

-Since mid-June, the number of new cases of coronavirus has been rising in Switzerland as infected persons have entered the country.
-As of July 6th, anyone entering Switzerland from a country or area with a high risk of infection is legally mandated to go into quarantine for ten days.
-A negative test result does not shorten the quarantine period.
-You will find the list of the countries and further information on the page on Mandatory quarantine for persons arriving in Switzerland.
+Since 6 July 2020, anyone entering Switzerland from a country or area with a high risk of infection has been legally mandated to go into quarantine for ten days.
+You will find the list of these countries and further informations on the page Mandatory quarantine for persons arriving in Switzerland.

 Travelling abroad from Switzerland

-- Since 20 July 2020 the following additional countries: Algeria, Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Morocco, Monaco, New Zealand, Ruanda, Rumania, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican/Holy See
+- Since 20 July 2020 the following additional countries: Andorra, Australia, Bulgaria, Canada, Croatia, Cyprus, Georgia, Ireland, Japan, Morocco, Monaco, New Zealand, Ruanda, San Marino, South Korea, Thailand, Tunisia, Uruguay, Vatican/Holy See

 Do not travel if you feel unwell or are experiencing symptoms that could indicate an infection with the coronavirus.
 Stay at home and take the coronavirus check or call your doctor.